Improving linear quantile regression for replicated data: Introduction

-Consider a quantile regression problem with a handful of distinct values of covariates, where each covariate profile is replicated many times.
-A linear regression model for the quantiles are often preferred for such data.
-If one ignores the fact of replications, the linear quantile regression estimator of \cite{Koenker_1978} can be used for estimating the parameters and related inference.
-However, the replicated nature of the data enables one to fit a linear (mean) regression model to the conditional sample quantiles for each value of covariates.
-Since these conditional sample quantiles would in general have different variances, a weighted least squares (WLS) estimator with weights inversely proportional to the estimated variances of the respective conditional sample quantiles may be used.
-Many researchers, apparently oblivious to this common-sense option, have used the method of \cite{Koenker_1978} for linear quantile regression with replicated data \citep{Redden_2004, Fernandez_2004, Nature_2008, Jagger_2009, Kossin_2013}.
-Before this trend continues further, it would be interesting to study how the two methods compare.
+The replicated nature of the data also enables one to compute a conditional sample quantile for each set of values of the covariates, and fit a linear (mean) regression model to them.
+Since these conditional sample quantiles would in general have different variances, a weighted least squares estimator with weights inversely proportional to the estimated variances of the respective conditional sample quantiles may be used.

-We show in this paper that the WLS estimator is asymptotically more efficient than the estimator of \cite{Koenker_1978}.
-Small sample simulation are conducted to chart the domain of this dominance relation, and an illustrative data analysis is carried out to demonstrate the gains made.
+We show in this paper that the two weighted estimators mentioned above are asymptotically more efficient than the estimator of \cite{Koenker_1978}, and characterize conditions for no gain in efficiency.
+Small sample simulations are conducted to chart the domain of this dominance relation, and an illustrative data analysis is carried out to demonstrate the gains made.